-Prerequisites: Laboratory Science (D) course and Mathematics (M) course.
+Prerequisites: Laboratory Science (D) course; Mathematics (M) course.
 Offered: Fall, Spring.
 Special Notes: Carries cross-credit in history.

-GES 101 • Pre-Intercultural Engagement Preparation 0.5 Credits
+GES 101 • Pre-Intercultural Engagement Preparation 0.5 Credits.

-Prepares students to participate in a non-credit cross-cultural experience to fulfill the General Education Z-tag requirement.
-Pre-processing includes introducing a method for reflecting on and analyzing an intercultural experience, assistance in creating a proposal for the Z-tag experience, and an opportunity to develop mid-experience exercises and activities for GES 102Z.

-Special Notes: Completion of GES 101 does not complete the Z-tag requirement, but is a prerequisite for GES 102Z.
+Provides preparation for students who wish to participate in a non-credit experience for fulfillment of the cross-cultural experience (Z) requirement.
+Faculty guided pre-processing includes introduction to a method of reflection and analysis of the intercultural experience, assistance in creating a proposal for the Z-tag experience, and an opportunity to develop midexperience exercises and activities to present in GES 102Z.
+Completion of the GES 101 does not complete the Z-tag requirement, but is a pre-requisite for GES 102Z.
 GES 101 must be taken before participating in the cross-cultural experience.
 Graded on an S/U basis.

-GES 102Z • Post-Intercultural Engagement Processing 0.5 Credits
+GES 102Z • Post-Intercultural Engagement Processing 0.5 Credits.

-Guided post-processing experience necessary for students to benefit fully from an independent crosscultural experience to complete the General Education Z-tag requirement.
-Evaluates the method of reflection and analysis used during the intercultural experience, the implementation of the non-credit proposal approved in GES 101, and the mid-experience exercises and activities.

-Prerequisites: GES 101; Must be taken the semester following the completion of the independent crosscultural experience.
-Special Notes: Graded on an S/U basis.
+Provides the guided post-processing experience necessary for students to benefit fully from a cross-cultural experience.
+Designed to follow an independent cross-cultural experience to complete the cross-cultural experience (Z) requirements.
+Includes evaluation of the application of the method of reflection and analysis used during the intercultural experience, evaluation of the implementation of the noncredit proposal approved in GES 101, and evaluation of the mid-experience exercises and activities.
+Prerequisite: GES 101.
+Must be taken the semester following the completion of the independent cross-cultural experience.
+Graded on an S/U basis.

-GES 103 · Writing Studio for Multilingual Learners 1 Credit
+GES 103 • Writing Studio for Multilingual Learners 1 Credit.

 Focuses on knowledge and skills necessary for successful college-level academic research and writing in the U.S. Students will apply reading and writing strategies to other course writing assignments.
 Instruction tailored to English Language Learners (international or immigrant students from non-English speaking backgrounds).
 Graded on an S/U basis.
+Offered: Fall.

-GES 109 · Orientation to College Studies 3 Credits
+GES 109 • Orientation to College Studies 3 Credits.